tkonopka/chsk/README.md

 Chask is a charting library for React.

 The library provides infrastructure to build dynamic visualizations from the ground up.
-It contains components to create some commonly-used charts such as bar charts or line charts, and to customize these charts with bespoke elements and styles.
+It contains components to create some commonly-used charts such as bar charts or line charts, and tools to create any other chart type with bespoke elements and styles.
 It also supports animations for chart-based story-telling.

+The goal for the library is to provide a stable toolkit to create complete charts for static publications, dynamic components for dashboards, and animated stories for presentations.

 Detailed documentation is available [here](https://tkonopka.github.io/chask/).